joni0108/joni0108/README.md

-👋 Hi, I’m Jonathan, but everyone calls me trollpro0108.
+👋 Hi, I’m Jonathan, but everyone calls me trollpro0108 which is my online nickname.
 I'm from Cuba, but living in the West Coast of the United States.
 💪 I'm skilled at:

 🧑‍💻 Coding -> I love coding, I know: